thkwznk/aseprite-scripts/ROADMAP.md

 Unreleased:

 - [Fix] Updating the theme while the active sprite is in Indexed (or Grayscale) color mode no longer breaks the theme
+- [Fix] Correctly load system fonts for macOS
+- [Improvement] For Windows and macOS - allow for choosing user fonts

 Next: